techcentaur/COL226-Assignments/README.md

 - Assignment 5
 	- In my code there was a possiblity of more than one type assumptions created in the output for a single variable, which is wrong or popping order should be set accordingly.
 - Assignment 6
-	- Working correctly, cut implemented by force enter.
+	- Working correctly and cut implemented by forced enter, in a way, like actual prolog.
 - Assignment 7
-	- `lexer.mll` working correctly, `parser.mly` is causing some errors, that would be hard to correct and will cause major changes in the already coded program.
+	- `lexer.mll` working correctly and `parser.mly` is causing some errors, that would be hard to correct and will cause major changes in the already coded program.
 The semester is over and I am not going to complete it.
 Let's leave something incomplete.

 ## Books
 - [Programming Language Pragmatics](https://www.amazon.com/Programming-Language-Pragmatics-Third-Michael/dp/0123745144) by Michael Scott.